Blazer1009/my-ticket-bedrock/README.md

 The resource pack is available for **Minecraft Bedrock 26.45**!

-This simple Minecraft Bedrock resource pack replaces the **`light_block_0`** texture with a custom ticket design featuring an orange color scheme and reflective details.
+This simple Minecraft Bedrock resource pack replaces the **`light_block_0`** texture with a custom ticket design featuring an orange colour scheme and reflective details.
 It’s perfect for **servers, events, custom maps, and other creative projects**.

 ### Features